benjdod/compfinal/README.md

  ## API Documentation

 - /countydata

-> Retrieves data from NYT that includes, statistics from todays date about every county in the US in
-> regards to a counties number of cases, deaths, confirmed cases, confirmed deaths, probable cases and
+> A get request retrieves data from NYT that includes, statistics from todays date about every county in the > US in regards to a counties number of cases, deaths, confirmed cases, confirmed deaths, probable cases and
 > probable deaths.
 Also includes the counties corresponding fips code.
+The return type is a json object.

+- /statedata

+> Uses the same NYT data that /countydata retrieves but instead of statistics by county returns a json object
+> that has statistics by state.

+- /countypops

+> Returns a json objext that gives the population for every US county, data is retrived from the census.

+- /statepops

+> Returns a json object with the population of each US state, data is retireved from the census.